rodgersbunde/creditscore_project/README.md

 - Majority of customers have a "Good" credit score, suggesting that the customer base is predominantly lower-risk.

 - Average outstanding debt remained fairly consistent throughout the months showing no significant spike or drop, which suggests a stable debt level

+### RECOMMENDATIONS
+- Monthly Balance Management: Customers with low or fluctuating monthly balances might benefit from budgeting tools or advice on maintaining a stable balance to reduce financial stress and improve payment regularity.

+- Financial Literacy Initiatives: For customers with lower scores, personalized advice on managing loans, balancing credit inquiries, and avoiding high-interest debts can empower them to make better financial decisions.

+- Monitoring feedback by offering a credit score tracker that shows changes in specific behaviors (e.g., lowering Credit_Utilization_Ratio, timely payments) could positively impact their score.
+Visualizing the potential impact could motivate users to improve credit habits.

+### CONCLUSION
+- Many customers have potential for score improvement through financial discipline.
+With better payment patterns, optimized credit utilization, and debt reduction, even customers with moderate credit scores could improve over time.

+- The dataset highlights key areas for financial institutions to focus on when evaluating creditworthiness, particularly behavioral and utilization metrics.
+By emphasizing these factors, financial institutions can better assess risk and offer tailored recommendations or products to encourage positive financial habits among customers.

+- The Credit_Utilization_Ratio and Outstanding_Debt features suggest that higher utilization ratios and debts negatively impact credit scores.
+Keeping credit utilization under control and reducing debt load are essential steps for maintaining or improving credit scores.